1997–98 Vancouver Grizzlies season: Regular season

-The Grizzlies played around .500 basketball early into the regular season with a 6–7 start, but then struggled again posting a 13-game losing streak between December and January, and held a 13–36 record at the All-Star break.
-At mid-season, Thorpe was traded back to his former team, the Sacramento Kings in exchange for Michael Smith and Bobby Hurley, while Anthony Peeler was dealt to the Minnesota Timberwolves in exchange for Doug West.
-The Grizzlies finally escaped last place by finishing in sixth place in the Midwest Division with a 19–63 record; this was also the first, and only season in which the Grizzlies finished with a better record than their Canadian rival, the Toronto Raptors, who finished with a 16–66 record.
+The Grizzlies posted a seven-game losing streak between January and February, posted an eight-game losing streak between February and March, another seven-game losing streak in March, and then posted a six-game losing streak between March and April.
+The Grizzlies finally escaped last place by finishing in sixth place in the Midwest Division with a 19–63 record, as the Denver Nuggets finished in last place with a league-worst 11–71 record; this was also the first, and only season in which the Grizzlies finished with a better record than their Canadian rival, the Toronto Raptors, who finished with a 16–66 record.

-Second-year star Shareef Abdur-Rahim averaged 22.3 points and 7.1 rebounds per game, while Bryant Reeves averaged 16.3 points and 7.9 rebounds per game, Mack and sixth man Blue Edwards both contributed 10.8 points per game each, while Mack led the Grizzlies with 110 three-point field goals, and Daniels provided the team with 7.8 points and 4.5 assists per game.
-In addition, George Lynch provided with 7.5 points and 4.4 rebounds per game off the bench, and Lee Mayberry contributed 4.6 points and 4.4 assists per game, after replacing Daniels as the team's starting point guard midway through the season.
+Second-year star Shareef Abdur-Rahim averaged 22.3 points and 7.1 rebounds per game, while Bryant Reeves averaged 16.3 points and 7.9 rebounds per game, and Mack provided the team with 10.8 points per game, and also led them with 110 three-point field goals.
+In addition, Edwards contributed 10.8 points per game, while Daniels provided with 7.8 points and 4.5 assists per game, George Lynch contributed 7.5 points and 4.4 rebounds per game, and Massenburg averaged 6.5 points and 3.8 rebounds per game.
+Meanwhile, Smith averaged 6.1 points and 6.9 rebounds per game in 30 games after the trade, Pete Chilcutt provided with 4.9 points and 3.7 rebounds per game, Mayberry contributed 4.6 points and 4.4 assists per game, and Hurley contributed 4.5 points and 3.6 assists per game in 27 games.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Mack participated in the NBA Three-Point Shootout, while Daniels was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team.
+The Grizzlies finished 19th in the NBA in home-game attendance, with an attendance of 660,457 at General Motors Place during the regular season.

+Aftermath

-Following the season, Daniels was traded to the San Antonio Spurs after only one season with the Grizzlies, while Edwards signed as a free agent with the Miami Heat during the next season, Lynch signed with the Philadelphia 76ers, and Hurley was released to free agency.
+Following the season, Daniels was traded to the San Antonio Spurs on draft day after only one season with the Grizzlies, while Edwards signed as a free agent with the Miami Heat during the next season, Lynch signed with the Philadelphia 76ers, and Hurley was released to free agency.

-For the season, the Grizzlies added new black alternate road uniforms with turquoise side panels, which would later on become their primary road jerseys for the 2000–01 season.